midibox/mios32/bootloader/updater/README.txt

 IMPORTANT: DON'T POWER-OFF THE CORE DURING THE BOOTLOADER IS PROGRAMMED!
 THIS CAN LEAD TO DATA CORRUPTION, SO THAT THE A JTAG OR COM INTERFACE IS REQUIRED TO INSTALL THE BOOTLOADER AGAIN!

+The green LED mounted on the MBHP_CORE_STM32 board will flicker if a check, the countdown or the flash erase/programming procedure is in progress.
+So long this happens, the core shouldn't be powered off or rebooted!

+Once the LED is permanently on, another application can be uploaded.

 ===============================================================================